ezrosent/frawk/info/performance.md

 Scripts and output for these benchmarks are [here](https://github.com/ezrosent/frawk/blob/master/info/scripts).
 They do not include the raw data or the various binaries in question, but they should be straightforward to adapt for a given set of installs on another machine.
+Outputs from the Linux configuration lives are in the ".2" files.

 ## Ad-hoc number-crunching
 Before we start benchmarking purpose-built tools, I want to emphasize the power